Walnut - Year 1

 Monday and Friday

-Please ensure you come to school in your P.E kit on these days.
+Please ensure the children come to school in their P.E kit on these days.

 Please note

-Year 1 have an additional PE competitive sports session booked for the following date.
+Year 1 have additional PE competitive sports sessions booked for the following dates,

 Children will need to wear their PE kits in on this date too.